What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 But that’s only the short and sweet version of things.
 And if that were all you needed to know, we wouldn’t be here in the first place, right?
 In reality, app deep links are a truly fascinating topic with multiple layers of complexity, each of which would probably merit its own guide.
 So, to help everyone gain a better understanding of what app deep links are, let’s explore them together.

 In this guide to app deep linking and app deep links, we will give a detailed definition of the concept, study the different types of app deep links there are out there, take a deep dive into their benefits and consider why we need app deep links in the first place, tackle the question of how to create and leverage them, and much more.
-We will also rely on a plethora of examples and visuals to make this guide as comprehensive as possible.
+We will also rely on a plethora of examples, data, and visuals to make this guide as comprehensive as possible.

 So, without further ado, let’s jump straight in.